jd28/rollnw/issues/offline-model-compiler.md

 - glTF imports feed `ModelAsset` / `RenderModel` geometry, PBR material, animation, skin, socket, and particle payloads.
-- NWN imports feed the same common data where possible, but still keep a sidecar for PLT recoloring, legacy node-tree behavior, emitters, dangly deformation, humanoid body-part assembly, and cross-skeleton policy.
+- NWN imports feed the same common model, material, animation, deformer, particle, and prepared-surface data.
-- Viewer and mudl use runtime switches to compare common paths against legacy fallback paths while the contracts are still moving.
+- Viewer and mudl use the live importers directly while the contracts are still moving.

 That is useful for bridge work, but it is not the final ownership model for a modern game.
 The final common case should load a compiled modern asset directly